 Just because you have a good idea or piece of advice, it doesn’t mean you must tell the other person about it.
 People get offended quickly.

-The reasons is that advice can be perceived as criticism.
+The reason is that advice can be perceived as criticism.

 Dale Carnegie writes about it exhaustively in How To Win Friends And Influence People.
 You must be subtle when you try to add value.
 Carnegie says: